Neu-Bob/selfHosted/steve.md

 - Pixelfed

 Pixelfed is an Instagram clone.
 It allows storing photos and publishing them for others to see, like, share, and comment on.
 I am considering deploying Pixelfed since I am only using the automatic photo backup feature of NextCloud at this time.
 I would much rather use an application like this for storing, organizing, and sharing photos vs. a collaboration suite intended for use in an office setting.
+NextCloud does not current federate using ActivityPub, but the developers are working towards making that happen.
+If that happens, I may not need to move my automatic photo backup function to Pixelfed, since I rarely share photos with anyone anyway.

 - Lemmy